2023 Solar Incentives Guide for Provo, UT - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.

 State & Local Solar Incentives